1. Home

 This data is invaluable when it comes to optimizing your team’s workflows and identifying areas where they can improve.

 You have the flexibility to measure the average time taken to service customers in hours, days, or minutes based on your preferred way of viewing the data.
+Additionally, the average time for tickets created can be calculated using business hours when applicable.
+This ensures that the metrics reflect the actual working hours of the support team, providing a more accurate representation of their performance and helping businesses to set realistic expectations and goals.

 Desk365’s productivity reports also allow you to track first assigned, first replied, resolved, and closed times.